exc304/git-cheat-sheet/README.md

 | git clone `url; cd <local_folder_name>` | retrieves an entire repo from a url then creates and saves it to a specified local location |

-### 🍬 This next section assumes the remote repository is represented by a remote or Git server 🍬
+### 🍬 This section assumes the remote repo is represented by a remote or Git server 🍬

 ### Pushing and Pulling
 | Command | What it does |